FREQUENTLY ASKED QUESTIONS

 No, sorry - Contract Watchdog is only intended for businesses.

 Q10.
-I live in the European Union (so outside of the United States).
+I live or work in the European Union (so outside of the United States).
 Can I use Contract Watchdog?

 Q11.
 Does the platform use my contract for any purpose, other than providing the services?